NVIDIA Data Center GPU Manager (DCGM)

 uuid

-In addition, the build-in configuration for the GPU-enabled Ops Agent also collects agent.googleapis.com/gpu metrics, which are reported by the NVIDIA Management Library (NVML).
+In addition, the built-in configuration for the Ops Agent also collects agent.googleapis.com/gpu metrics, which are reported by the NVIDIA Management Library (NVML).
 You do not need any additional configuration in the Ops Agent to collect these metrics, but you must create your VM with attached GPUs and install the GPU driver.
-For more information, see The nvml receiver.
+For more information, see About the gpu metrics.

 Verify the configuration